-LG Electronics Donates Solar-powered Borehole to Lagos Community
+LG Electronics Donates Solar-Powered Borehole to Lagos Community

-The company said the project, which was the second similar project in Nigeria, shows its commitment to addressing the pressing issue of access to clean drinking water in local areas.
+The company said the project, which was the second in Nigeria, shows its commitment to addressing the pressing issue of access to clean drinking water in local areas.

+“We have already given a community in Abuja a solar-powered borehole, and here we are doing the same.
+I am assuring Nigerians that before the end of this year, we will give as many as possible to several communities both in Lagos and other states of the federation.”

+Speaking in the same vein, Manager Fouani Nigeria Limited Factory, Mr. Mohammed Fouani (Jnr), said: “The donation of the solar-powered borehole is a key component of LG Electronics’ ongoing endeavors to support sustainable development and enhance the well-being of individuals in Nigeria.

-According to LG, “The solar water pumping system reaches a depth of 120m and has a pumping capacity of around 40m3 per day, equipped with advanced treatment technology to guarantee safe drinking water.
+“The solar water pumping system reaches a depth of 120 metres and has a pumping capacity of around 40m3 per day, equipped with advanced treatment technology to guarantee safe drinking water.

 “Moreover, a 3000-liter tank ensures a continuous 24-hour water supply for the residents of Abule Osun, significantly improving their daily lives.